 What types of jobs do students in the Cosmetics and Fragrance graduate program hold?

-Our students regularly come from positions in Finance, Product Development, Operations, Supply Chain, Creative/Advertising, Research & Development, Education/Training and Sales, from manufacturing companies and leading supply companies.
-We have also had students in retail careers, journalism and legal, but all have experience and a passion for the cosmetics and fragrance fields, and have been identified by their employers as top performers, change agents and as having senior leadership potential.
+Our students regularly come from positions in finance, product development, operations, supply chain, creative/advertising, research and development, education/training, and sales from manufacturing companies and leading supply companies.
+We also welcome candidates with backgrounds in retail management, market research, pharmaceuticals, chemistry, perfumery, journalism, and legal, but all have experience and a passion for the cosmetics and fragrance field, and have been identified by their employers as top performers, change agents, and as having senior leadership potential.

 Can I customize my degree in any way or will you accept transfer credits from other graduate work?

-The program does not have any electives at present, but we will accept up to six transfer credits of graduate work done elsewhere, at the discretion of the Chairperson.
+The program does not have any electives at present, but we will accept transfer credits of graduate work done elsewhere, at the discretion of the chairperson, based on the subject of the curriculum and review of the course materials.
 The minimum number of graduate credits that must be completed at FIT (SUNY residency requirement for graduate degrees) is 30 credits.

 Other than FAFSA loans are there any scholarships, or TA positions?

-The Capstone is a multi-disciplinary exercise at the end of the degree coursework which requires integrating all of the areas of ones learning into a complex, executive level issue relating to the industry or to the global business environment.
-Students work in small teams over the course of many months, including globalizing their research on the field study to Asia in their final term.
+The capstone is a multi-disciplinary research exercise at the end of the degree coursework that requires integrating all of the areas of one's learning into a complex, executive level issue relating to the industry or to the global business environment.
+Students work in small teams over the course of many months, including globalizing their research on the overseas field study in their final term.

-Capstone teams have access to recognized experts in various fields, innovation experts and faculty, and present their findings to a group of industry executives each year that totals over 700.
-The event, and the research have been sponsored over the years by leading consumer goods and retail firms such as Procter & Gamble, L'Oréal, Estée Lauder, LVMH, Johnson & Johnson, and Target.
+Capstone teams have access to recognized experts in various fields, innovation experts, and faculty, and present their findings to a group of industry executives each year that totals over 700.
+The event, and the research have been sponsored over the years by leading consumer goods and retail firms such as Beiersdorf, Coty, CVS Health, Estée Lauder, L'Oréal, Luminess, LVMH, Johnson & Johnson, Procter & Gamble, Shiseido, Target, and Unilever.
 Research summaries and videos of past projects are available to view on our website.

 What determines acceptance?

 After the application deadline, completed applications are reviewed.
-Selection is based on all the components of the application transcripts, letters, resume, and work experience.
+Selection is based on all the components of the application: transcripts, letters of recommendation, resume, and work experience.
 Students chosen after the file screening will be offered a personal interview.
-Students are notified of decisions on or about May 1st.
+Applicants are notified of decisions on or about May 1.
 Those with completed applications by the deadline are reviewed first, and additional applications are accepted on a rolling admissions basis, until all spots in the entering cohort are assigned.

 The ratio of applications is about 3 to 1, and when appropriate we will create a waiting list.

 Preference is given to candidates with greater than three years of experience, even if a portion of that experience is from outside the industry in managerial functions, but a minimum of three years of direct industry experience is preferred.
 The average experience level of accepted candidates is between seven and nine years of work experience.
-Applicants are assumed to be more knowledgeable in their field and more comfortable with business principles with greater years of experience.
+Applicants are assumed to be more knowledgeable in their field and have some experience with project and people management.
 This level of expertise is more likely to be attained only after several years of professional and industry experience.

-The Masters of Professional Studies is a recognized terminal degree focused on industry-related skills and content, and whose outcome is applied-research rather than traditional academic research.
-The M.P.S. equivalent among professional degrees includes the M.P.A.
-(Master of Public Administration), the M.S.W.
-(Master of Social Work), and the M.F.A.
-(Master of Fine Arts), among many others.
+The Master of Professional Studies (MPS) is a recognized terminal degree focused on industry-related skills and content, and whose outcome is applied-research rather than traditional academic research.
+The MPS equivalent among professional degrees includes the MPA (Master of Public Administration), the MSW (Master of Social Work), and the MFA (Master of Fine Arts), among many others.

 When are classes held?

-Classes are scheduled on Tuesday and Thursday evenings (5:30-8:30 pm) to allow professionals to complete the degree while remaining active in their jobs and in the industry.
-The exception to this schedule are the two overseas seminars, which take place in the first term in Europe and in the final term in Asia.
+Classes are generally scheduled on Tuesday and Thursday evenings (5:10–8:00 pm) to allow professionals to complete the degree while remaining active in their jobs and in the industry.
+For seminar courses with a lower student-to-faculty ratio, necessary for achievement of the learning outcomes, there may be multiple sections of the course, which could meet on a Monday or Wednesday evening as well.
+However, students are only enrolled two evenings per week in any given term.
+The exceptions to this schedule are the two overseas seminars, which take place in the first term and in the final term.